ZaneH/kg/content/code/tools/editors/emacs.md

 ## Org Mode

-There's a rabbit hole called [org mode](https://orgmode.org/guide/) which I encourage you to at least consider.
+There's a rabbit hole called [org-mode](https://orgmode.org/guide/) which I encourage you to at least consider.

 It's useful for keeping an agenda and creating todos.
 GDQuest has a [solid intro video here](https://www.youtube.com/watch?v=PVsSOmUB7ic).
+A good follow-up is [this video about tagging with org-mode](https://www.youtube.com/watch?v=GP8uOU6SSyk).